-350 Communication Design I (3). \ F and S. Introduction to the synthetic relationship of Macintosh-based software and graphic design as a problem-solving approach to visual communication.
-Emphasis on learning to integrate visual literacy with software dexterity in order to present information with meaning and purpose.
-Typography, illustration and photography are utilized to develop visual problem-solving methodologies which stimulate creativity and innovation.
-Sequentially selected projects are designed to develop visual vocabulary and to encourage innate creative potential.
+255 (Art 350) Communication Design I (3).
+F and S. An introduction to the image-based software as a problem-solving approach to Internet oriented communication design.
+Emphasis is on developing and integrating visual acuity with software dexterity in order to communicate with meaning and purpose.
+Typography, illustration, and photography are integrated to develop visual problem-solving skills.
+Selected projects are designed to develop visual understanding and encourage critical discernment.
 Materials fee.
-Prerequisite: permission of the instructor; art majors must have completed Art 209.
+Prerequisite: Art 153.
 Mr. F. Speyers.